Goykanadi: Usage and extinction

 The inquisition of Goa is seen as a blot in the history of the Konkani language.
-According to the orders of the Goa inquisition it was an offence to remain in possession of books in the local languages.
-All books, whatever their subject matter, written in Konkani, Marathi and Sanskrit were seized by the inquisition and burnt on the suspicion that they might deal with idolatry.
+According to the orders of the Goa inquisition, it was an offence to remain in possession of books in the local languages.
+All books, whatever their subject matter, written in Konkani, Marathi, and Sanskrit were seized by the inquisition and burnt on the suspicion that they might deal with idolatry.
 It is probable that valuable non-religious literature dealing with art, literature, sciences, etc., were destroyed indiscriminately as a consequence.
-For instance, even before the inquisition orders in a letter dated 24 November 1548, D Fr Joao de Albuquerque proudly reports his achievement in this direction.
+For instance, even before the inquisition orders in a letter dated 24 November 1548, João Afonso de Albuquerque proudly reports his achievement in this direction.

-Many Konkani manuscripts which are now found in museums in Portugal are Roman transliterations of Kandavi manuscripts of Hindu epics.
+Many Konkani manuscripts that are now found in museums in Portugal are Roman transliterations of Kandavi manuscripts of Hindu epics.
 The earliest document written in this script is found in a petition addressed by Ravala Śeṭī, a Gaunkar of Caraim in the islands of Goa, to the king of Portugal.
-This 15th-century document bears a signature in Konkani which says: Ravala Śeṭī baraha (Translation: writing of Ravala Sethi).
+This 15th-century document bears a signature in Konkani that says Ravala Śeṭī baraha ("writing of Ravala Sethi").
 It is believed that most of the pre-Portuguese documents and books in Kandavi were burnt by the Portuguese missionaries.